We know questions may come up when you are applying your benefits to your education. We're here to help.

 All students are able to register online through Campus Connection.
-If you're unable to register or just having problems trying to register early, contact your Academic Advisor or the Student Success Center.
+If you're unable to register or just having problems trying to register early, contact your Academic Advisor or Student Success.

-Veteran & Nontraditional Student Services will submit a VA form 22-1999b, Change of Student Status, effective the date of your withdrawal or last date of school attendance.
+Veteran & Military Services will submit a VA form 22-1999b, Change of Student Status, effective the date of your withdrawal or last date of school attendance.
 The VA will then stop your benefits effective that date.

-Please email a copy of your current orders to Veteran & Nontraditional Student Services.
+Please email a copy of your current orders to Veteran & Military Services.
 A copy of the military orders will be sent to the VA to verify activation.
 When you return, please drop off a copy of your (DD-214) discharge papers.